chuanqisun/micro-controller-programming/week10/notes.md

     - FreeCAD modeling -> FreeCAD CAM: missing tool paths on half of the ring
     - Onshape modeling -> Mods CAM: unnecessary horizontal back-and-forth travels
     - FreeCAD modeling -> Mods CAM: missing tool paths on half of the ring
+- In the spirit of supply driven project management, I need to move forward with something I can make real progress on.
+3D printing it is!

 ### The 3D Printing Redemption